Plant Taxonomy of Climbing Hydrangeas:

 Name Origin of Climbing Hydrangea Vines:

-I mentioned above that the genus name for climbing hydrangea vines is the same as the common name: Hydrangea.
+I mentioned above that the genus name for these shade-tolerant vines is the same as the common name: Hydrangea.
 The Greek root hydr- refers to water, as in "hydroelectric," "hydroponics," "hydration," etc. Meanwhile, angeon comes from the Greek for "vessel."
 Most species of hydrangea require a lot of water, earning these plants the designation, "water vessel."

 Return to Vines for Shade